 is situated in a small block of eight similar flats, located near the top of the steep winding road leading down to the historic village of Guapulo.
 It is located on the lower ground floor, and the natural lie of the hill means that both the living room and bedroom enjoy panoramic views over Guapulo and the valley beyond.
 On a clear day you can just see the massive volcano Cayambe on the horizon.

 It has a living room, bathroom, kitchen with breakfast bar, laundry and a double bedroom with shower room en suite (see the attached floor plan for layout).
 Outside it has a dedicated parking space, and the building has its own security guard.
-The flat caters for 2 in the double bedroom, although it is possible to sleep another two on the sofa bed in the living room, but visitors should note there is only one shower (off the main bedroom).
+The flat caters for 2 in the double bedroom, and there is a double sofa bed in the living room.
+Visitors should note there is only one shower (off the main bedroom).

 The flat is well equipped -the kitchen has a modern fridge/freezer, gas cooker, electric grill, and pretty well most things you might need to create a dinner party.
 In the laundry there is a new top loading washing machine, drying line, iron and ironing board, and vacuum cleaner.
 The bedroom has cable TV, and extensive wardrobe space.
 In the living room there is the settee and two comfortable swivel chairs.
 It also has a dining area with table and chairs for up to six people.